Selling an Inherited House in New Jersey: What Heirs Need to Know

 The Executor’s Role and Key Milestones

 Being named the executor is a significant responsibility.
-As the estate manager you must oversee all operations from beginning to end.
+You’re the manager of the estate, tasked with seeing everything through from start to finish.
 Staying organized is critical.
 For a full picture of what’s involved, it’s a good idea to consult a comprehensive executor duties checklist to make sure nothing slips through the cracks.

 Your main duties will include: